ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ➜  babel-tanhauhau git:(master) make bootstrap
 ```
 I was using node v21.2.0.
-There were errors with node-gyp. node-gyp is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-It contains a vendored copy of the gyp-next project that was previously used by the Chromium team and extended to support the development of Node.js native addons:
+There were errors with node-gyp.
+I found that node-gyp is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
+It contains a vendored copy of the `gyp-next` project that was previously used by the
+Chromium team and extended to support the development of Node.js native addons.

+These were the errors:

 ```sh
 gyp info find Python using Python version 3.11.4 found at \"/Users/casianorodriguezleon/.pyenv/versions/3.11.4/bin/python\"